 A bug is a specific error in code that causes unexpected behavior, while an incident is a broader event that results in a service disruption or a degradation of quality.
 Not every bug causes an incident (e.g., a typo on a page), and not every incident is caused by a bug (e.g., a data center power failure).
-Understanding the difference is crucial for prioritizing your engineering resources.
+Understanding the difference is crucial for prioritizing your engineering resources, and standardizing diagnostic outputs across modern incident management software systems empowers teams to separate noisy defects from customer-impacting incidents faster.

 Comparison: Bug vs. Incident